Section 01 · What an ERC Standard Is

 The reason this matters is composition.
 A wallet that supports ERC20 can display the balance of any token on any EVM chain without anyone teaching it about that token specifically.
 A DEX that supports ERC20 can list a brand new token a few minutes after it is deployed.
 An auction contract that supports ERC721 can sell any NFT, from any project, without modification.
 The standards are what make Ethereum a programmable money network rather than a collection of incompatible silos.
 If you want a deployable starting point for either standard, the ERC-20 / ERC-721 Token Generator outputs OpenZeppelin based Solidity with the features you toggle.

-The five standards in this guide cover most of what people interact with in 2026.
-ERC20 for fungible tokens, ERC721 for NFTs, ERC1155 for multi token contracts, ERC4626 for tokenized vaults, and ERC4337 for smart contract wallets.
-There are dozens of others (ERC2981 royalties, ERC777 advanced fungibles, ERC4884 metadata, ERC6900 modular accounts) but these five are the load bearing ones.
+The seven standards in this guide cover most of what people interact with in 2026.
+ERC20 for fungible tokens, ERC721 for NFTs, ERC1155 for multi token contracts, ERC1400 for security tokens, ERC4626 for tokenized vaults, ERC4337 for smart contract wallets, and ERC6551 for token bound accounts.
+There are dozens of others (ERC2981 royalties, ERC777 advanced fungibles, ERC4884 metadata, ERC6900 modular accounts) but these seven are the load bearing ones.

 Section 02 · ERC20